SihanXXX/DiscreteGenoGen/demo/README.md

 - **Generate synthetic genotype data** using the loaded model.
 - **Evaluate the synthetic data** by computing evaluation metrics from the [metric](../metric) repository.

-This demo is designed to help users partially reproduce the results of our experiments.
+This demo is designed to help others partially reproduce the results of our experiments.